Quick overview

-What are the ways to terminate the lease?
+What are the ways to end a tenancy?

-If you find yourself in a situation where you suddenly need to move, for example to a new job, and you need to end your current tenancy, then you basically have a few options.
-You can have an immediate notice of termination of the lease agreed directly in the property lease for both parties, or you can agree with the landlord to end the lease.
+If you find yourself in a situation where you suddenly need to move, perhaps for a new job, and you need to end your current tenancy, then you basically have a few options.
+You can have an immediate notice of termination negotiated directly in the property lease for both parties, or you can agree with the landlord to terminate the lease.
 In the last and least pleasant case, you will not be able to reach an agreement with the landlord.
 If such a situation arises, the only option is to terminate the housing by immediate termination of the lease by the tenant.

-Let’s take a closer look at how and under what conditions you can terminate a lease contract directly by law if you are a tenant, or even if you are a landlord and you find yourself in a situation where a non-paying tenant is occupying your flat and you have been dealing with a really unpleasant situation – how to evict the tenant from the flat – for a long time and the rent owed by the tenant is reaching astronomical heights.
+Let’s take a closer look at how and under what conditions you can terminate a lease contract directly by law if you are a tenant, or even if you are a landlord and you find yourself in a situation where a non-paying tenant is occupying your apartment and you have been dealing with a really unpleasant situation – how to evict the tenant from the apartment – for a long time and the rent owed by the tenant is starting to reach astronomical heights.
 But we will also touch on less common cases than just tenant problems, namely termination of a lease of non-residential premises or perhaps termination of a ground lease.

 Are you solving a similar problem?